COLOSYS/causal-workshop-ebi/README.md

   * [CausalR]()  - [schema]()
      * Open data in CausalR:

 Each of these resources captures, or is begining to capture causal information.
-There are many commonalities between the causal information being captured.
+There are many commonalities between the causal information being captured: multiple resources record whether causal relations are -ve vs +ve, direct or indirect & record mechanism.
  This site aims to document and align the vocabularies and semantics used by each of these resources.

+Differences between resources:

+**GO**: causal & regulatory *relations apply between the processes* that gene products are capable of.
+**IntAct, Signor, CausalR**: causal & regulatory *relations apply between gene products*.
+Signor records the processes involved separately as 'mechanism'

  Repository structure: